annonnh/DWM-status-bar/README.md

 ############################# ADVICES ######################################

-1- You must use Pamixer, NerdFonts and Xbindkeys to run the script properly.
+1- You must use Pamixer, NerdFonts, Xbindkeys and xorg-xsetroot to run the script properly.

 2- This script was made thinking that the user has a .xinitrc configured and use startx to start the DWM.